The American Academy in Berlin invites applications for its residential fellowships for the academic year 2020/21.

 The Academy seeks to enrich transatlantic dialogue in the arts, humanities, and public policy through the development and communication of projects of the highest scholarly merit.
 Past recipients include anthropologists, art historians, literary scholars, philosophers, historians, musicologists, journalists, writers of fiction and nonfiction, filmmakers, sociologists, legal scholars, economists, and public policy experts.

-Approximately 20 Berlin Prizes are conferred annually.
-Past recipients have included art historians, anthropologists, historians, musicologists, journalists, writers, filmmakers, sociologists, legal scholars, economists, and public policy experts, among others.
+Approximately twenty Berlin Prizes are conferred annually.
 Fellowships are typically awarded for an academic semester, but shorter stays of six to eight weeks are also possible.
-Benefits include round-trip airfare, partial board, a $5,000 monthly stipend, and accommodations at the Academy’s lakeside Hans Arnhold Center in the Berlin-Wannsee district.
+Benefits include round-trip airfare, partial board, a $5,000 monthly stipend, and accommodations at the Academy’s lakeside Hans Arnhold Center, in the Wannsee district of Berlin.

 Fellowships are restricted to US citizens and permanent residents.
 Candidates in academic disciplines must have completed a PhD at the time of application.
-Candidates working in other fields—such as journalism, film, law, or public policy—must have equivalent professional degrees.
-Writers should have published at least one book at the time of application.
+Candidates working in other fields—journalism, film, law, or public policy—must have equivalent professional experience.
+Writers should have published at least one book with an established press at the time of application.

 Please note that Berlin Prizes for visual artists, composers, and poets are determined in invitation-only competitions.

-We will accept applications as of late May 2018.
 Following a peer-reviewed evaluation process, an independent Selection Committee reviews finalist applications.
-The 2019/2020 Berlin Prizes will be announced in late April 2019.
+The 2020/21 Berlin Prizes will be announced in late April 2020.